 More and more, I’m seeing individuals charged with assault on law enforcement officer(assault on LEO) here in Northern Virginia.
-It’s usually when they are being investigated (or arrested) for a separate offense, and they aren’t as polite (or sometimes behave more aggressively) than law enforcement would prefer.
+This happens most often when police investigate a suspect for an unrelated offense, and that suspect is not as polite as law enforcement would prefer.
 The problem is that assault on LEO is a serious felony charge and carries a stiff, mandatory punishment.
-So if you’ve been charged, here’s some useful information you need to read.

 How does Virginia define “assault” on law enforcement?

-In Virginia, assault on law enforcement is defined under Virginia Code Section 18.2-57(c).
+Virginia Code Section 18.2-57(c) defines Virginia’s Assault on Law Enforcement Officer statute.
 You can read the full law here.

 You’re exactly right.
 The Virginia Code doesn’t define assault/assault and battery.
 In fact, you have to search Virginia cases to define it.
 Here’s (3) three scenarios where I read Virginia law to include an assault (or assault and battery):

 1. You willfully touched the officer, without legal justification, in an angry, rude, or vengeful manner; or